FollySoft/BlinkBook/HoldOut/README.md

 Each player gets 1 tile.
 Pressing the tile's button once will flash a randomized color, indicating it's ready for the round.
 Pressing the button again begins the round.

+After a tile "dies", it can be reset for the next round by double-clicking.
+Like before, it will flash with a new randomized color to indicate that it's ready for play.

 ## GAMEPLAY

 Each Blink only has 1 second of life.
 Press your Blink's button to give it another second.